cseferlis/OMDSMod4/Homework 1a/Azure Account/README.md

 This Homework 1a assignment introduces you to the Microsoft Azure platform, where you’ll set up your student account, create a resource group, and establish a storage account that will serve as a foundational element for upcoming assignments.
 You will be able to access the video posted to Blackboard for a video I recorded providing a high-level overview.

+> For this course, you will use the “Azure for Students” offer provided by Microsoft.
+This offer allows for a $100 credit that can be replenished once a year as long as a student email address is being used.
+You will be expected to manage your budget.
+By adhering closely to the instructions outlined in the homework assignments, you will remain within the $100 credit limit.
+However, any expenses incurred beyond this allocation will be your responsibility.

 ## Overview
 In this assignment, you will:
 1. Set up a Microsoft Azure student account.